How does a construction lien work?

 A Notice of Contest of Lien was recorded, and many more.

-Quattrochi & Torres offers a flat fee lien preparation service to make the process easier and to get you paid quicker.
+Quattrochi, Torres, and Taormina offers a flat fee lien preparation service to make the process easier and to get you paid quicker.

 We also offer a flat fee Notice to Owner and Lien prep service.